bhadreshpsavani/IntelEdgeAINotes/readme.md

 * Quantization : Quantization is the process of reducing the precision of a model(Precision of the model can be 32bit,16bit,8bit)
 * Freezing : Freezing a TensorFlow model is usually a good idea whether before performing direct inference or converting with the Model Optimizer
 * Fusion : Fusion relates to combining multiple layer operations into a single operation

+## Convert Trained Model in to IR form using Model Optimizer: ##

+### 1. Tensorflow Models: ###
+* Whether to use a frozen or unfrozen model,
+* Unfrozen models usually need the `--mean_values` and `--scale` parameters fed to the Model Optimizer, while the frozen models from the Object Detection Model Zoo don’t need those parameters.
+* The frozen models will need TensorFlow-specific parameters like `--tensorflow_use_custom_operations_config` and `--tensorflow_object_detection_api_pipeline_config`.
+Also, `--reverse_input_channels` is usually needed, as TF model zoo models are trained on RGB images, while OpenCV usually loads as BGR.
+* Certain models, like YOLO, DeepSpeech, and more, have their own separate pages.

+### 2. Caffee Model: ###
+* No need to consider Freezing/UnFreezing Model since its a TensorFlow concept
+* Caffe models need to feed both the `.caffemodel` file, as well as a `.prototxt` file, into the Model Optimizer.
+* If they have the same name, only the model needs to be directly input as an argument, while if the `.prototxt` file has a different name than the model, it should be fed in with `--input_proto` as wel